tekktrik/CircuitPythonukiah/README.rst

 the microcontroller board (the square board on the front) and connect it to your computer.
 The device will show up as a USB drive labelled ``CIRCUITPY``.
 In this folder you'll find a file named ``secrets.py``, in which you'll need to add a few pieces of information.
+You can open up this file using any text editor.

-The first is your Wi-Fi name and password, which the CircuitPythonukiah will need to connect to your network.
+The first bit of information needed is your Wi-Fi name and password, which the CircuitPythonukiah will need toconnect to your network.
 Please note that this must be a 2.4 GHz network, as it cannot use a 5 GHz netork.
 The other piece of information needed is your ZIP code, which is required in order to grab the candle lighting times for your location.
 An example of this filled out looks like this:

 .. code-block:: python